 - H. Income Tax Withholding Any withdrawal from your IRA is subject to federal income tax withholding.
 You may, however, elect not to have withholding apply to your IRA withdrawal.
-If withholding is applied to your withdrawal, not less than 10 percent of the amount withdrawn must be withheld. - I. Early Distribution Penalty Tax If you receive an IRA distribution before you attain age 591⁄2, an additional early distribution penalty tax of 10 percent will apply to the taxable amount of the distribution unless one of the following exceptions apply.
+If withholding is applied to your withdrawal, not less than 10 percent of the amount withdrawn must be withheld. - Early Distribution Penalty Tax If you receive an IRA distribution before you attain age 591⁄2, an additional early distribution penalty tax of 10 percent will apply to the taxable amount of the distribution unless one of the following exceptions apply.
 1) Death.
 After your death, payments made to your beneficiary are not subject to the 10 percent early distribution penalty tax.
 2) Disability.
 If you are disabled at the time of distribution, you are not subject to the additional 10 percent early distribution penalty tax.
 In order to be disabled, a physician must determine that your impairment can be expected to result in death or to be of long, continued, and indefinite duration.
 3) Substantially equal periodic payments.
 You are not subject to the additional 10 percent early distribution penalty tax if you are taking a series of substantially equal periodic payments (at least annual payments) over your life expectancy or the joint life expectancy of you and your beneficiary.
-You must continue these payments for the longer of five years or until you reach age 591⁄2.
+You must continue these payments for the longer of five years or until you reach age 59/2.
 4) Unreimbursed medical expenses.
-If you take payments to pay for unreimbursed medical expenses exceeding 10 percent of your adjusted gross income (or 7.5 percent if you or your spouse are age 65 or older), you will not be subject to the 10 percent early distribution penalty tax.
+If you take payments to pay for unreimbursed medical expenses that exceed a specified percentage of your adjusted gross income, you will not be subject to the 10 percent early distribution penalty tax.
+For further detailed information and effective dates you may obtain IRS Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS.
 The medical expenses may be for you, your spouse, or any dependent listed on your tax return.
 5) Health insurance premiums.
 If you are unemployed and have received unemployment compensation for 12 consecutive weeks under a federal or state program, you may take payments from your IRA to pay for health insurance premiums without incurring the 10 percent early distribution penalty tax.
 6) Higher education expenses.
 Payments taken for certain qualified higher education expenses for you, your spouse, or the children or grandchildren of you or your spouse, will not be subject to the 10 percent early distribution penalty tax.
 7) First-time homebuyer.
 You may take payments from your IRA to use toward qualified acquisition costs of buying or building a principal residence.
 The amount you may take for this reason may not exceed a lifetime maximum of \$10,000.
 The payment must be used for qualified acquisition costs within 120 days of receiving the distribution.
 8) IRS levy.
 Payments from your IRA made to the U.S. government in response to a federal tax levy are not subject to the 10 percent early distribution penalty tax.
 9) Qualified reservist distributions.
 If you are a qualified reservist member called to active duty for more than 179 days or an indefinite period, the payments you take from your IRA during the active duty period are not subject to the 10 percent early distribution penalty tax.